eclipse-iceoryx/iceoryx/iceoryx_examples/callbacks/README.md

     : m_subscriberLeft({"Radar", "FrontLeft", "Counter"})
     , m_subscriberRight({"Radar", "FrontRight", "Counter"})
 {
-    /// Attach the static method onSampleReceivedCallback and provide "*this" as additional argument
+    /// Attach the static method onSampleReceivedCallback and provide this as additional argument
     /// to the callback to gain access to the object whenever the callback is called.
     /// It is not possible to use a lambda with capturing here since they are not convertable to
     /// a C function pointer.
-    m_listener
+    /// important: the user has to ensure that the contextData (*this) lives as long as
+    ///            the subscriber with its callback is attached to the listener m_listener
         .attachEvent(m_subscriberLeft,
                      iox::popo::SubscriberEvent::DATA_RECEIVED,